M44 (cyanide device): Use against canines

 The M44 is in frequent use by the USDA Wildlife Services in their programs to eliminate coyotes.
 For example, in 2016, out of the 76,963 coyotes that Wildlife Services killed, the M44 was used to kill 12,511 of them (16%).
 State agencies in South Dakota, Montana, Wyoming, New Mexico and Texas also use the device.

 More recently, M44 devices have begun to be used in Australia to control foxes and wild dogs.
 There they are loaded with sodium fluoroacetate (also known as 1080 poison) or PAPP (4%27-Aminopropiophenone) instead of sodium cyanide, and are called 'Canid Pest Ejectors'.
-The NSW Parks and Wildlife Service carried out trials in 2005-2011, and in 2016 they were approved for general use.
+The NSW National Parks and Wildlife Service carried out trials from 2005–2011, and in 2016 they were approved for general use.
 The mechanical devices and lure heads are sold freely, but because the toxin capsules contain a regulated poison they require the purchaser to have a state permit.

 Criticism

-Use of the M44 device has been criticized by animal welfare and environmental groups, as the devices have many unintended victims, including pets and endangered species; strongly indicative of a lack of selectivity, instead of the supposed high level.
-In 2003, Dennis Slaugh of Vernal, Utah, was on public lands and mistook an M-44 for a survey marker.
+Use of the M44 device has been criticized by animal welfare and environmental groups because there are many unintended victims including pets and endangered species, indicating a lack of selectivity, rather than the intended high specificity.
+In 2003, Dennis Slaugh of Vernal, Utah, was on public lands and mistook an M44 for a survey marker.
 When he pulled on it, the device shot sodium cyanide powder on his face and chest causing him to become violently ill.
 In February 2006, an M44 device killed a man's dog in Utah, as the dog and owner were walking through public land.
-The man was also affected by the cyanide in the device, and is seeking compensation from the US Department of Agriculture's Wildlife Service, along with the Utah Department of Food and Agriculture.
+The man was also affected by the cyanide in the device, and sought compensation from the US Department of Agriculture's Wildlife Service, along with the Utah Department of Food and Agriculture.
 In 2012 a family dog was killed in Texas.
-In 2017 a 14-year-old boy in Idaho was injured, and his dog killed, by an M44 near his home.
 Between 2013–2016, M44 devices killed 22 pets and livestock animals.
+In 2017 a 14-year-old boy in Idaho was injured, and his dog killed, by an M44 placed less than 300 feet from his home.
 On April 11, 2017, a month after the boy in Idaho was injured, the U.S. Department of Agriculture announced that it would be ending the use of the device in Idaho indefinitely.